eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

  experience and scaling concerns caused custom URI-based or universal link (a.k.a. app link)-based approaches.​

+2. **Wallet Selection and Invocation for attestation issuance**: The Digital Credentials API should enable a browser or OS to search for Wallet Units that can handle an attestation offer from a specific Attestation Provider, addressing user experience and scaling concerns caused custom URI-based or universal link (a.k.a. app link)-based approaches.​​

-2. **Secure Cross-Device Flows**: The Digital Credentials API should enable APIs and protocols (e.g., CTAP2) that ensure secure cross-device engagement, mitigating threats such as phishing and relay attacks.
+3. **Secure Cross-Device Flows**: The Digital Credentials API should enable APIs and protocols (e.g., CTAP2) that ensure secure cross-device engagement, mitigating threats such as phishing and relay attacks.

-3. **Protocol support**: The Digital Credentials API should support the protocols specified in the Implementing Acts as remote presentation protocols for attestations and attestation issuance.
+4. **Protocol support**: The Digital Credentials API should support the protocols specified in the Implementing Acts as remote presentation protocols for attestations and attestation issuance.

 ### 3.2 Responsibilities
 The Digital Credentials API should operate as a secure transport layer, allowing all parties to fulfill their requirements as specified in Annex 2  of ARF.
-Browsers and operating systems facilitating remote transaction flows should not act on behalf of Relying Parties or Wallet Units.
+Browsers and operating systems facilitating remote transaction flows should not act on behalf of Attestation Providers,Relying Parties or Wallet Units.
 Particularly:

 1. **Consent**:  Wallet Units and Relying Parties should handle user consent for attribute requests